PLaRoche/ryannielson.github.io/_posts/2013-12-11-removing-turbolinks-from-a-ruby-on-rails-4-project.md

 2. Run `rails g remove_turbolinks:remove` to remove all references to Turbolinks in your project.

 It's as easy as that to remove Turbolinks from your Ruby on Rails project.
-It's an interesting technology, so it's worth trying before your decide to remove it.
+Turbolinks is an interesting technology, so it's worth trying before your decide to remove it.